Our Spring season is currently full. Join our waitlist here to be notified if a spot opens or when registration opens for the next season.

 Choose what feels right for your family:

-🌼 Spring Season Pass Options (only 1 pass needed per family)
+🌼 Spring Season Family Pass Options

 Our Spring Season Pass welcomes your entire family into all 5 workshops from January through May, plus early access to special gatherings and field trips as they arise.
 Note there is also a partial pass available to attend 3 workshops.